Unitized Group Ration: Menus

 The UGR comes in two menu variations: breakfast and lunch/dinner.
 Menus are intended to be cycled through regularly.
 They include both standard American cuisine and diverse cuisines.
 The UGR-E also has a unique holiday menu variant.

 UGR modules come with mandatory and optional meal supplements—namely UHT milk, cereal, bread, fruits, vegetables, salads, drink mixes, and condiments—as well as eating utensils, kitchen utensils, disposable mess trays, cups, napkins, and trash bags.

 Menu options

 The menus below are adapted from lists available on the website of the Defense Logistics Agency (DLA).
 UGR menus are regularly modified to improve their variety, nutrition, and efficiency.
-As the DLA does not regularly publish UGR menus, the lists below use the 2020 menu for the UGR-H&S, 2023 menu for the UGR-A, 2014 menu for the UGR-M, and 2021 menu for the UGR-E.
+As the DLA does not regularly publish UGR menus.
+The lists below use the 2020 menu for the UGR-H&S, 2023 menu for the UGR-A, 2014 menu for the UGR-M, and 2021 menu for the UGR-E.

-Note that the lists below do not include milk, bread, fruit, or salad supplements, nor items standard to most UGRs such as regular coffee and hot sauce.
+Note that the lists below do not include milk, bread, fruit, or salad supplements, or items standard to most UGRs such as regular coffee and hot sauce.